joanmferreras/ToDoReactSalesforce/README.md

-# ToDoReactSalesforce
+# React TodoMVC Example

-My goal is to make this repo be a starting point for people wanting to explore React and Salesforce
+Port of TodoMVC react example. (https://github.com/tastejs/todomvc/tree/gh-pages/examples/react)
+- Added webpack
+- Converted js/jsx over to es modules

+Using this as a base to show off different types of styling in react.